akhenakh/lspgo/README.md

 # --- LSP Configuration ---
 # Adjust the 'command' path to point to your actual built executable!
-language-servers = ["lspgo"]
+language-servers = ["ollama-lsp"]

-# Optional: You can pass command-line arguments if your server needs them
-# language-server = { command = "/path/to/lspgo-server", args = ["--log-file", "/tmp/lsp.log"] }
 ```

-**Crucial Step:** Replace `/full/path/to/your/lspgo-server` with the *actual, absolute path* to the `lspgo-server` executable you built in step 2.
+**Crucial Step:** Replace `/home/user/lspgo/cmd/demo-lsp` with the *actual, absolute path* to the `lspgo-server` executable you built in step 2.
 Relative paths might work but absolute paths are generally more reliable.

-**4. Test with Helix**
+## Test Your LSP

 1.  **Create a Test File:** Create a file named `test.mylang` anywhere on your system:
     ```